 When we went in 2017, not only did everything taste fantastic, but it was all so visually appealing.
 Sea World San Diego’s chef really puts on a culinary show amongst the marine life and mammal exhibits throughout the park.
 Even the cocktails are garnished in a theme that fits the location.

 Sea World tickets can be purchased online, but if you plan on going more than once, consider the annual passes, which start at $7.99 per month and include free parking and at least 10% discount on dining and shopping within the park.
+If you’re going to buy a pass, going during the Seven Seas festival at Sea World San Diego is a great time to start!

 Be sure to stop by and say hello to the walruses over in Wild Arctic!
 It’s our favorite place in the park, and this year they’ve added a couple of new faces to the crew.
 In addition to Mitik and Chouchou, you’ll also see Uquq and Dozer.
 They are so much fun to watch!
 We end up spending a lot of time being mesmerized by them as they swim.